 Basic diatonic melodies and harmonies.
 Rhythmic syncopation and subdivision of the beat.
 Co-requisite: MUSC 161 Music Theory I.

 MUSC 171 HISTORY AND LITERATURE OF MUSIC I

-An introductory survey of major composers and literature from all style periods of Western music and selected non-Western musical genres.
+Western music and selected non-Western musical genres.
 For music majors and minors.
 Ordinarily taken during first semester of the first year.